learn-co-curriculum/fewpjs-oo-complex-class-relationships/README.md

 usually makes the code _more_ complicated than any value a two-way dependency might provide.

-Two-way dependencies create a stronger coupling, and strong coupling tends to make code less flexible and harder to update.
+Two-way dependencies strengthen coupling, and strong coupling tends to make code less flexible and harder to update.

 ## Applying the Single Responsibility Principle to the Problem